Phoenixces/UNATI-AgenticAIDays_2025/README.md

-# 🌾 UNATI: Unified Agent for Agricultural Intelligence
+# 🌾 UNATI: User-Centric Nextgen Agri Tech Intelligence

 **UNATI** is an autonomous, AI-powered multi-agent system designed to support Indian farmers with hyperlocal agricultural insights.
 It integrates **voice**, **vision**, and **text-based** interactions in native languages (e.g., Kannada) to make farming smarter, sustainable, and scalable.